christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to copy them.[^cohen1994]

-Cohen was interested in more than AARON's results.
-He became attuned to letting the viewer experience his creation create.
-He installed his printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] However, Cohen abandoned his 'home-made' hardware after large-format printers and especially digital projectors become
+Cohen was interested in much more than AARON's final results.
+He became attuned to letting the viewer experience his creation create, and installed printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] However, Cohen abandoned his 'home-made' hardware after large-format printers and especially digital projectors become